 - The Marketing Toolkit contains program logos and trademark use guidelines, and sample press releases.
 Visit the Pathway Learning Community http://pathwaylearningcommunity.org to access the Online Marketing Tool

 What are the Pathway to Excellence application fees?

 - Pathway application fees include: 1) Online Application fee – same amount for all applicants 2) Appraisal Process fee – based on number of licensed beds, or number of annual visits for ambulatory care, and where applicable, fees for additional campuses.
 There is no additional charge for the validation phase- the Pathway Survey.
 Pathway Learning Community membership is also

 - See website for fees table and additional information: https://www.nursingworld.org/organizational-programs/pathway/Pathway-To- Excellence-Program-Fees/

 - Additional Fees are incurred for additional campuses / branches.

 What are the requirements to be an official applicant?
 How does my organization know that our application has been approved and that we were accepted into our requested document submission cycle?

 - After the completed application is received: reviewed by the Pathway Program Office, a Pathway Senior Analyst will be assigned to the organization.
-The analyst will send a ‘Welcome’ email correspondence to the CNO and Pathway Program Coordinator (PPC) as designated on the Online Application.
+The analyst will send a ‘Welcome’ email correspondence to the CNO and Pathway Program Director (PPD) as designated on the Online Application.

 - This email contains your organizations unique application number, and serves as notification of official applicant status, and confirmation of the approved document submission cycle.